Tanya0xCyber/Skill_Horizon_Internship/DVWA_06/Vulnerabilities/SQL_injection.md

 - Use **parameterized queries** / prepared statements.
 - Validate and sanitize all user inputs.
 - Limit database privileges for application accounts.

-## Conclusion
-- SQL Injection demonstrates how **unvalidated inputs** can compromise databases.
-- Increasing security levels shows **how protections can mitigate, but not always fully prevent, attacks**.
-- Practicing SQLi in DVWA reinforces **awareness of input validation, query handling, and session security**.